mathigon/textbooks/content/sequences/content.md

 ### Fibonacci Spirals

-The golden ratio also explains why Fibonacci numbers appear in Nature, like the sunflower and pinecone you saw above.

 ::: column.grow

+The golden ratio also explains why Fibonacci numbers appear in nature, like the sunflower and pine cone you saw at the beginning of this chapter.

-Both these plants grow outwards from the center – a part of the plant called the _meristem_.
-As new seeds, leaves or petals are added, the push the existing ones bit further outside.
+Both these plants grow outwards from their center (a part of the plant called the _meristem_).
+As new seeds, leaves or petals are added, they push the existing ones further outside.

-As you move the slider on the right, notice how every new leaf is added at a slightly different rotation than the previous one.
-The angle between consecutive leafs is always constant.
+Move the slider on the right to visualise how a plant grows.
+Notice how every leaf is added at a different rotation than the previous one.
+The angle between two consecutive leafs is always the same.

 ::: column(width=300)